moleculerjs/moleculer-channels/README.md

 The Kafka adapter uses Apache Kafka topics.

 > In Kafka adapter, the `maxInFlight` function works differently than other adapters.
 Reading messages from a partition is processed sequentially in order.
 So if you want to process multiple messages, you should read messages from multiple partition.
 To enable it, use the `kafka.partitionsConsumedConcurrently` option in channel options.
+[More info](https://kafka.js.org/docs/consuming#a-name-concurrent-processing-a-partition-aware-concurrency).

+>To use this adapter, install the `kafkajs` module with npm install `kafkajs` command.

 **Example**